 Works with colleges to develop and deliver distance and online classes.

 The Gwenna Moss Centre is committed to supporting and improving teaching and learning at the University of Saskatchewan.
 We have a variety of programming and resources to help faculty, instructors and grad students.

 The Office of Indigenous Initiatives helps the university community achieve its goals in Indigenous engagement and Indigenous student success.
 Through collaboration and relationship building, the Office of Indigenous Initiatives seeks to create a welcoming university environment that is grounded in the principles of reconciliation.

 The International Student and Study Abroad Centre (ISSAC) is dedicated to fostering a welcoming, globally aware and engaged community at the U of S for students, staff and faculty.
 The centre assists all students—domestic, international or those studying abroad—participate in a unique international educational experience.

-Supports class registration and room scheduling, exams, tuition assessment, grades, transcripts, Course and Program Catalogue, Convocation, non-credit and events registration.
+Supports registration, tuition and fee assessment, Course and Program Catalogue, academic program development, class build, room scheduling, exams, grades, transcripts, Convocation, non-credit and events registration.

 We offer integrated, specialized services including finances, web development, marketing and communications, student data, event support, research, assessment and special projects to all units within the TLSE.

 A team of Social Workers responsible for mental health intake, student outreach, crisis response, psycho-educational groups, and consultation to faculty, staff, and students who are concerned about a student.

 Provides students with holistic, centralized assistance with finances, registration and academic life